 Is It Compulsory to Upgrade to the Premium Version?

 The Adobe spark is a free web-based graphics tool that requires no download, subscription fee or any other payment.
 But the amount of freedom provided to users on the free trial basis is limited, necessitating the need to become a premium user.
-Addition of watermark to designs is also curbed using the premium version.
+The addition of a watermark to designs is also curbed using the premium version.
 So, I would say it is not compulsory but if you are dissatisfied with the free version, you can always upgrade for a better experience.

 Is there an App for Adobe?